MatthiasBart/bachelor-thesis/chapters/3-background.typ

 === AWDL
 //One Billion Apples’ Secret Sauce:
 //https://patents.google.com/patent/US20180083858A1/en
 Apple Wireless Direct Link was developed by Apple due to concerns regarding WiFi Alliance's WiFi Direct specification and eventually got adopted by the WiFi Alliance as the basis for Neighbor Awareness Networking (NAN).
 It is based on IEEE 802.11 ad hoc protocol and built to let mobile devices communicate directly with each other without utilizing an intermediary access point.
-It is heavily used in Apple's Continuity platform. //Disrupting Continuity of Apple’s Wireless Ecosystem Security: New Tracking, DoS, and MitM Attacks on iOS and macOS Through Bluetooth Low Energy, AWDL, and Wi-Fi
+It is heavily used in Apple's Continuity platform @stute_disrupting_2021. //Disrupting Continuity of Apple’s Wireless Ecosystem Security: New Tracking, DoS, and MitM Attacks on iOS and macOS Through Bluetooth Low Energy, AWDL, and Wi-Fi

 == Summary